 - Passive aggressive behaviour

-I charge £40 per session (an hour).
-I make the first session an hour and a half (charging £40) to allow us time to cover paperwork and begin to get to know each other.
-I also offer concessionary rates to clients with very low incomes.
+I charge £50 per session (an hour).
+I offer concessionary rates to clients with very low incomes.

-If an appointment is agreed for the following week, it will need to be paid for unless there are exceptional reasons.
+If an appointment is agreed for the following week, it will need to be paid for unless 72 hours notice is given.

 And an 'ending' session when that comes, to make closing a positive and respectful experience.

 I practise in the Brixton-Streatham Hill area and am well served by buses on Brixton Hill and Tulse Hill, both within a few minutes walking distance.
-There is also plenty of free on-street parking.
+There is also plenty of free on-street parking apart from 12-2pm.